-General settings are overview of all settings of W3 Total Cache plugin.
-From General settings you can setup broader level settings of the plugin.
+General settings are an overview of all settings of W3 Total Cache plugin.
+From General settings, you can setup broader level settings of the plugin.
 I will share broader level setup as well as individual setting tuning so that you can have a clear idea of setting up W3 Total Cache of better results.

-First option under general settings is Page Cache.
+The first option under general settings is Page Cache.
 Enable Page Cache with Disk: Enhanced method.
 As this method is highly recommended for people who are using shared hosting.
 Check Enable box and click Save all settings.

 Minify is an important option.
 Prefer to leave it unchecked under general settings.
 As we will set up Minify under individual settings option.

 Enable Database Cache by checking the box.
 Choose Disk method for database caching.